ebcp-dev/express-postgres-api/README.md

-A basic Node.js api implemented with simple get and post methods.
+An API written in Node with a PostgreSQL database and JWT authentication.